rafid29mehda/IELTS-Study-Bot/Speaking/Part 3/README.md

 #### Paragraph 5 – Technology in Education
 Technology has greatly enhanced the learning experience in recent years.
 It provides students with access to a wide range of online resources and the ability to learn at their own pace.
 E-learning platforms and educational applications provide flexibility and accessibility, allowing students to learn from anywhere.
 However, it’s important that educational technology complements traditional methods, as in-person interactions and hands-on learning are still essential for proper development.

+#### Paragraph 5 – AI and Future Jobs
+Artificial intelligence is reshaping the job market by automating human-led tasks.
+While it has created new opportunities like cybersecurity and digital marketing, it has also replaced jobs that were previously carried out manually.
+Currently, we need to instruct the technology to complete a particular task but I think in future technology will have the decision making capability to analyze the surrounding environment and automatically provide instruction to itself to do a task.
+However, the rise of technology in the workplace also requires workers to constantly adapt and upskill to remain in the competitive job market.
+As technology continues to evolve, continuous learning and adaptability will be key to thriving in the future workforce.